William-Libero/social-networking-posts-and-rabbitmq/README.md

 [![RabbitMQ](https://img.shields.io/badge/RabbitMQ-v1.9.0-orange.svg)](https://www.rabbitmq.com/)

 This project implements a REST API in Go that serves as a backend for a social networking application developed in Next.js.
 The API enables functionalities such as searching, creating, and liking posts.
+The posts are ultimately stored in a Supabase database.

 ## Main Features